 - Ask for a phone number you can call to confirm if your vote was counted.

-IMPORTANT: In 27 states, if you cast a provisional ballot at the wrong polling location, your vote will not be counted.
-In California, You need to vote a provisional ballot at any polling place in the county in which you are registered to vote.
+- IMPORTANT: In 27 states, if you cast a provisional ballot at the wrong polling location, your vote will not be counted.
+In California, you need to cast a provisional ballot at any polling place in the county in which you are registered to vote.

 Other Ways to Make a Difference

 Educate yourself and others on the candidates and the issues

 It is feared that the United States will face a massive shortage of poll workers on Election Day.
 As a result, civic engagement coalitions like Power the Polls, are “reaching out to healthy, low-risk candidates to ensure that workers most susceptible to the coronavirus are given the space to take care of their health, while still keeping polling sites open and available for efficient in-person voting.”

 For those interested in volunteering as a poll worker on Election Day or on Early Voting Days, please visit here.